Paymenter/docs/docs/customization/server-extension.md

 }
 ```

-## Configs follow the following structure:
+## Configs follow the following structure

 This works for both gateways and payment methods.

 Functions: getConfig, getProductConfig, getUserConfig